Alice Goffman: Allegations of data fabrication and criminal conduct

 Goffman's publishers told The New York Times that they stood behind Goffman and her book.
 Goffman's thesis adviser at Princeton, Mitchell Duneier, defended the portion of Goffman's work which is in her thesis, telling The Chronicle of Higher Education that he met with and verified the identities of some of her informants.

 In The Chronicle of Higher Education, sociologist Jack Katz also addressed the ethical dilemmas that accompany Goffman's brand of ethnography: "Most of the time, people doing research on drugs and crime and the police don't report the incidents that potentially compromise them.
 The ethical line she crossed, in a way, was honesty."
-Columbia sociologist Shamus Khan said: "I don't think Alice made up any data.
+Columbia University sociologist Shamus Khan said: "I don't think Alice made up any data.
 I think there are questions about reporting things she heard as if they were things she saw (which she is hardly unique in doing—most people do this, but they definitely should not)."
 Andrew Gelman wrote: "Goffman's success, and the reputation of her work, depend crucially on the trust of her audience.
 Once that trust is gone, I think it's very hard to get it back.
 I think she'll have to move into an arena in which she can document her work, or else move into some field such as advocacy in which documented truth is not required."